-Reduce Patient Morbidity through patented devices for local delivery of proven antibiotics to the infection site
+Reduce patient morbidity by using patented devices to provide local delivery of antibiotics right at the infection site.

-Reduce Provider's Liability of treatment failure, repeated procedures and impact to quality metrics
+Reduce provider liability for treatment failure, repeated procedures and impact to quality metrics.

-Periprosthetic Joint Infection (PJI) is devastating to patient health, frustrating to surgeons, and costly to healthcare systems.
-It represents a lifetime risk for any patient that has had joint replacement surgery and can occur in any replaced joint, including knees, hips, shoulders, etc.
+PJI is devastating to patient health, frustrating to surgeons, and costly to healthcare systems.
+It represents a lifetime risk for any patient that has had joint replacement surgery and can occur in any replaced joint such as knees, hips, shoulders, etc.

-The Current Standard of Care (SOC) for treatment is suboptimal.
+The current Standard of Care (SOC) for treatment is suboptimal.
 Multiple studies document high failure rates resulting in repeated surgeries and extended patient morbidity.
-Current treatment failure is primarily due to persistent bacterial biofilm, which is not eradicated by low concentration of antibiotics in the joint, a limitation with using current SOC administration.
+Current treatment failure is primarily due to persistent bacterial BIOFILM, which is not eradicated by low concentration of antibiotics in the joint This is a limitation of using current SOC administration.

-By 2025, PJI (in total joint arthroplasty of hips and knees alone) will represent a total US economic burden of >$2.5B/yr with over 82,000 PJI cases projected each year.
+By 2025, PJI (in total joint arthroplasty of hips and knees alone) will represent a total US economic burden of >$2.5B/yr with over 82,000 PJI cases projected per year.

 PJI has a significant detrimental impact on the patient's quality of life due to the risk of implant replacement, the risk of amputation and prolonged exposure to antibiotics under suppression therapy.

 Systemic (intravenous) drug delivery cannot achieve efficacious concentrations at the target anatomical location without risking drug side effects.

 Targeted drug delivery is a proven clinical method in disease states where efficacy is defined by the concentration of drug in a specific anatomical location.